Auckland Northern Motorway: History

-Ara Tūhono
+Puhoi–Warkworth

-A 34 km four-lane motorway or expressway from the current terminus of the Northern Motorway at Puhoi to north to Wellsford was one of the seven "Roads of National Significance" announced in March 2009.
+The Puhoi–Warkworth motorway is an 18.5 km extension of the Auckland Northern Motorway from the Johnstones Hill Tunnels to just outside the town of Warkworth.
+This section is the first stage of a plan to extend the motorway to Wellsford.
 The contract for the section from Puhoi to Warkworth was awarded in November 2016 under a public-private partnership and was opened in June 2023.

 Northern Busway

 Although not technically part of the Northern Motorway, the Northern Busway is closely associated with the motorway.
 The first section of the 6.2 km bus rapid transit lanes opened in January 2008, and runs along the eastern side of the motorway between Constellation busway station (near the Constellation Drive interchange) and Akoranga busway station (near the Esmonde Road interchange).
 An additional 2.5 km southbound bus lane, opened in 2009, runs from Akoranga station to the Harbour Bridge approaches at the Onewa Road interchange.
 Dedicated ramps connect the busway with the Northern Motorway at Constellation Drive and at Albany busway station near the Oteha Valley Road interchange.